 … the goal is to offer our valued clients the opportunity to invest in our company rather than seek additional investment capital for operations, we have a limited amount of capital that we are able to raise, with a maximum total investment cap of $500,000.

-Investors can indicate interest by submitting an investment amount through the WeFunder invest button.
-But wait to wire money.
+Investors indicated interest by submitting an investment amount through the WeFunder invest button.
+But were instructed to wait to wire money.

 Arrived Homes is a privately held company.
-Owners include the founders, institutional investors, and employees.
+Owners include the founders, institutional investors, crowdfunding investors, and employees.

 Prominent venture capital investors include Forerunner Ventures, Core Innovation Capital, PSL Ventures, Good Friends (Founders of Warby Parker, Harry’s, and Allbirds), and Neo.